kawaiiandgothic/clean-debian-gnome/README.md

 # clean-debian-gnome
-bash script to remove some of the extra<br/>
+bash script to remove some of the extra stuff<br/>
-stuff debian installer adds by default to gnome. also installs extensions manager and gnome tweaks.
+debian installer adds by default to gnome.<br/>
+also installs extensions manager and gnome tweaks.

 # usage